 - (1) The Director shall placard the property, cause email notice to the affected civic associations and prominently post a list of pending administrative applications on the department web page for review by the public.
-Such notice shall be given at least 14 days prior to the approval of an amendment under this section. - (2) An application for an administrative approval under this section 11-511 which is not approved by the director shall be subject to the same procedural requirements of any other application for a special use permit. - (3) The director is authorized to issue regulations governing administrative approvals issued under this section 11-511. - (4) The director's decision may be appealed to the planning commission by a person aggrieved by the decision by filing a notice of appeal with the department of planning and zoning within 30 days from the date of the decision appealed.
-The notice shall be a written statement specifying the grounds on which the appellant is aggrieved and the basis of the appeal.
-The planning Commission shall hold a public hearing on the appeal, with notice pursuant to section 11-300 provided, and may affirm, reverse or modify the director's decision, or vacate the decision and remand the matter to the director for further consideration.

-11-511 Administrative approval of minor changes.
-The director is authorized to approve those changes to an approved special use permit which constitute no more than a minimal enlargement or extension of the special use, where the director determines that [the] following requirements are met:
+Such notice shall be given at least 14 days prior to the approval of an amendment under this section. - (2) An application for an administrative approval under this section 11-511 which is not approved by the director shall be subject to the same procedural requirements of any other application for a special use permit. - (3) The director is authorized to issue regulations governing administrative approvals issued under this section 11-511. - (4) The director's decision may be appealed to the planning commission by a person affected aggrieved by the decision by filing a notice of appeal with the department of planning and zoning within 30 days from the date of the decision appealed.
+The notice shall be a written statement specifying the grounds on which the appellant is affected aggrieved and the basis of the appeal.
+The Planning Commission shall hold a public hearing on the appeal, with notice pursuant to section 11-300 provided, and may affirm, reverse or modify the director's decision, or vacate the decision and remand the matter to the director for further consideration. - 11-511 Administrative approval of minor changes.
+The director is authorized to approve those changes to an approved special use permit which constitute no more than a minimal enlargement or extension of the special use, where the director determines that [the] following requirements are met: - (A) There have been no written or oral complaints that the use is in violation of the zoning ordinance. - (B) At the time the special use permit was approved, no opposition was presented to the planning commission or the city council by persons speaking at a public hearing or submitting written comments. - (C) The proposed changes do not involve an increase in the intensity of the use.
+An increase in the following, without limitation, would typically constitute an increase in intensity of use: